 When to Use a Cash Advance

 Faced with an emergency, lacking resources, in immediate need of cash, and armed with a responsible repayment plan, a cash advance can be a sensible option.
-However, the convenience and accessibility of cash advances do not make them an easy out in cash-only situations, just before declaring bankruptcy, to pay a credit card bill, or for compulsive purchasing.
+However, cash advances are not an easy-way out in cash-only situations, just before declaring bankruptcy, to pay a credit card bill, or for compulsive purchasing.

 Cash advances are best used as short-term solutions to dire financial circumstances.
-They could be safer than a car title loan or payday loan, seeing as these carry even stiffer interest rates and less flexible payoff than credit card debt.
+They could be safer than a car title loan or payday loan, because they carry even stiffer interest rates and less flexible payoff than credit card debt.
 Consider all loan options by visiting LiftCredit.com.